KULTHEOM/CLASSIFICATION-OF-NAFLD-USING-ML-ALGORITHMS-/README.md

 # CLASSIFICATION-OF-NAFLD-USING-ML-ALGORITHMS-
 Non alcoholic fatty liver disease is a serious medical disorder .
-In this project i have classified different stages of NAFLD using various machine learning classification algorithms such as Random forest , histgradient boost , gradient boosting , linear regression , logistic regression .
+In this project i have classified different stages of NAFLD using various machine learning classification algorithms such as Random forest , histgradient boost , gradient boosting  , logistic regression .
 Out of which random forest algorithm gave the best accuracy which was feasible for medical datset .

 Flow of model :